 Hemp in the 19th and Early 20th Centuries

 America’s reliance on hemp increased throughout the 19th century.
-Production spread to more states, including Illinois, California, and Nebraska.
+Production of hemp in America spread to more states, including Illinois, California, and Nebraska.

 Congress passed a law in 1841 that ordered the Navy to purchase hemp from domestic farmers.
 Technological innovations including the Hemp Dresser and the Decorticator machine revolutionized the industry and improved the efficiency of harvest and manufacturing processes.

-A Popular Mechanics magazine article published in February 1938 projected that domestically grown hemp could be worth $1 billion.
+In the first part of the 20th century, hemp in America was at its highest.
+A Popular Mechanics magazine article published in February 1938 projected that domestically-grown hemp could eventually grow to be worth $1 billion.

 Downturn of the American Hemp Industry